 Saikan Dewa Sanzan Haguroyama, Dewa Sanzan, Japan

 This Buddhist temple is located in Haguroyama and is part of the Three Mountains of Dewa.
 It’s a historical building, originally called Kezouin, but was rebuilt in 1697.
 Saikan Dewa Sanzan Haguroyama is a wooden temple with sliding doors, so doors cannot be locked though this only adds to the charm.
 Adventurous guests reach the temple by climbing up 2,466 stone steps, though there is also a bus you can take,…read more

 This large traditional Buddhist Temple is one of the oldest temples on Mount Koya.
 A 1000-year-old Buddhist temple, Ekoin offers Japanese style guest rooms and one of them has a private bath and toilet.
 All of the guest rooms have a garden view.
 Guests are free to attend morning services and the Goma fire ritual.
 Guests can participate in meditation sessions from 16:30.
 Sessions can be translated into English and English brochures are available if there is no interpreter.
 WiFi is available in public areas and is free of charge,…read more

 For those who like to travel independently or simply would like to relax without staff around you, renting a Japanese house is a unique experience.
 We invite you to discover the beauty of Japanese architecture and you will have the entire house to yourself or your group.

 Fuga Funaya, Ine, Japan

-It is a traditional waterfront building with garage for boats on the first floor and residential space on the upper floors.
+It is a traditional waterfront building with a garage for boats on the first floor and residential space on the upper floors.
 Fuga Funaya has 2 rooms.
-Usually there is no staff at a Funaya.
+Usually, there is no staff at a Funaya.
 Only during check-in or check-out someone will assist you,…read more

 Iizukatei, Nakagawa-machi, Japan